ozh/ascii-tables/README.md

 ascii-tables
 ============

-Quickly format table in ASCII.
+Quickly format tables in ASCII.
 Great for code comments, or Github Markdown!

 Play with it: http://ozh.github.io/ascii-tables/